SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 {{< /c8y-admon-info >}}

-For more information on registering devices such as [single device registration](/device-management-application/registering-devices/#single-device-registration) and [bulk device registration](/device-management-application/registering-devices/#bulk-device-registration) go to [Device management application > Registering devices](/device-management-application/registering-devices/).
-To learn how to view all devices connected to your account head to [Device management application > Viewing devices](/device-management-application/viewing-devices/).
+For more information on registering devices such as [single device registration](/device-management-application/registering-devices/#single-device-registration) and [bulk device registration](/device-management-application/registering-devices/#bulk-device-registration) go to [Registering devices](/device-management-application/registering-devices/).
+To learn how to view all devices connected to your account head to [Viewing all devices](/device-management-application/viewing-all-devices/).

 #### Connecting a smartphone with the {{< product-c8y-iot >}} Sensor App